ethickfox/knowledge-transfer/Software_Architecture/Designing_Data_Intensive_Applications/Partitioning.md

 it can be a good thing to have a human in the loop for rebalancing.
 It’s slower than a fully automatic process, but it can help prevent operational surprises.

+## Request Routing
+when a client wants to make a
+request, how does it know which node to connect to?
+As partitions are rebalanced, the assignment of partitions to nodes changes.
+Somebody needs to stay on top of those changes in order to answer the question: if I want to read or write the key “foo”, which IP address and port number do I need to connect to?
+This is an instance of a more general problem called service discovery, which isn’t limited to just databases.
+Any piece of software that is accessible over a network has this problem, especially if it is aiming for high availability (running in a redundant configuration on multiple machines) there are a few different approaches to this problem
+1. Allow clients to contact any node (e.g., via a round-robin load balancer).
+If that node coincidentally owns the partition to which the request applies, it can handle the request directly; otherwise, it forwards the request to the appropriate node, receives the reply, and passes the reply along to the client.
+2. Send all requests from clients to a routing tier first, which determines the node that should handle each request and forwards it accordingly.
+This routing tier does not itself handle any requests; it only acts as a partition-aware load balancer.
+3. Require that clients be aware of the partitioning and the assignment of partitions to nodes.
+In this case, a client can connect directly to the appropriate node, without any intermediary.

+Many distributed data systems rely on a separate coordination service such as Zoo‐ Keeper to keep track of this cluster metadata, Cassandra and Riak take a different approach: they use a gossip protocol among the nodes to disseminate any changes in cluster state.
+Requests can be sent to any node, and that node forwards them to the appropriate node for the requested partition

+## Parallel Query Execution
+massively parallel processing (MPP) relational database products, often used for analytics, are much more sophisticated in the types of queries they support.
+A typical data warehouse query contains several join, filtering, grouping, and aggre‐ gation operations.
+The MPP query optimizer breaks this complex query into a num‐ ber of execution stages and partitions, many of which can be executed in parallel on different nodes of the database cluster.
+Queries that involve scanning over large parts of the dataset particularly benefit from such parallel execution.